Chanty

 Brosix IM vs. Skype summary

 Brosix IM and Skype have many features in common, particularly when Brosix is compared with Skype for Business.
-The uncertain future of Skype’s enterprise services leaves an opening for other competitors however.
+The closure of Skype’s leaves an opening for other competitors however.
 Brosix IM could fill this role with its focus on private team networks that provide a relatively simple-to-use features package, much like Skype.

 Google Meet vs Skype